Not Top Gun yet: China struggles with warplane engine technology

 ENGINE MAKERS MERGED

-China first manufactured warplanes under licence from Russia in the 1950s.
-Its indigenous fighter jet programme kicked into full swing in the 1980s.
+China first manufactured warplanes under license from Russia in the 1950s.
+Its indigenous fighter jet program kicked into full swing in the 1980s.

 In development since the late 1980s, Chinese state media reports say more than 250 have been fitted to some fourth-generation J-10s and J-11s.